-Despite the challenges, Hodgson relishes working on antique houses.
+Despite the challenges, Hodgson relishes working on antique houses and preserving heritage homes.
 “What my team loves is if a customer wants to recreate the house’s original look.
 We can get reproduction trim work and wood windows to the exact style.
 And if you go back to old kitchens, Shaker was the style then and is popular again, but it is harder to find other components.
 I don’t like to walk into a heritage home that looks old on the outside and all modern on the inside.”

 Brendan Charters, founding partner of Eurodale Design + Build, says regardless of the age of a home, the biggest challenge is consumer management, but it can be even more delicate in old buildings.
 “With old houses, you are not able to see the true composition of the home until you open things up.”

 Charters says if homeowners are restricted by scope or budget—for instance, just doing a kitchen reno or putting on an addition—part of the house will be built to old standards and part of it to current energy efficiency standards.

 “You’ll have the new part hyper-insulated and 2016 Code-compliant, but the rest of the house is totally different,” says Charters.
 “It’s akin to putting on a Canada Goose jacket, leaving the zipper open and walking out in -30C weather.”
 That’s when it becomes a challenge to balance the mechanical systems too, he notes.